MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/design/designing-apps-in-meetings.md

 ## Before a meeting

-Prior to a meeting, users can add content in the tab.
-The following example shows a draft survey question that people will answer during the call.
+Prior to a meeting, your app's available to users in a tab.
+The following example shows a draft survey question that people will answer during the meeting.

 :::image type="content" source="../../assets/images/apps-in-meetings/before-meeting-tab.png" alt-text="Example shows how to app content in the meeting details before a call." border="false":::